indragiek/SNRMusicKit/README.md

 #### What's done so far?

-I'll try to update this section as frequently as possible.
-At the moment: **Nothing**.
-I'm currently preparing for a public beta of Sonora 2, so work on this will only truly begin after that is underway.
-Right now I've set up a basic Xcode template with targets to create a Mac framework and an iOS static library along with some Core Data boilerplate.
+I'll try to update this section as frequently as possible:

+* Protocols for some of the basic types (Song, Album, Artist, Playlist, Player)
+* A wrapper of SFBAudioEngine's AudioPlayer that conforms to SMKPlayer

 #### License